Clear Channel Outdoor Holdings Inc. (CCO) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Clear Channel Outdoor Holdings Inc. (CCO) is $2.08, which is $0.53 above the current market price.
-The public float for CCO is 468.66M and currently, short sellers hold a 8.15% of that float.
-On February 28, 2023, CCO’s average trading volume was 2.51M shares.
+The average price predicted for Clear Channel Outdoor Holdings Inc. (CCO) by analysts is $2.13, which is $0.5 above the current market price.
+The public float for CCO is 468.66M, and at present, short sellers hold a 8.07% of that float.
+On March 03, 2023, the average trading volume of CCO was 2.61M shares.

 CCO’s Market Performance

-CCO stock saw a decrease of -16.22% in the past week, with a monthly decline of -12.43% and a quarterly a decrease of 42.20%.
-The volatility ratio for the week is 7.84%, and the volatility levels for the last 30 days are 6.97% for Clear Channel Outdoor Holdings Inc. (CCO).
-The simple moving average for the last 20 days is -15.00% for CCO stock, with a simple moving average of 7.38% for the last 200 days.
+CCO’s stock has seen a -3.66% decrease for the week, with a -17.28% drop in the past month and a 54.90% gain in the past quarter.
+The volatility ratio for the week is 7.84%, and the volatility levels for the past 30 days are at 7.33% for Clear Channel Outdoor Holdings Inc. The simple moving average for the last 20 days is -11.98% for CCO stock, with a simple moving average of 9.67% for the last 200 days.

 Analysts’ Opinion of CCO